 See our Ratings Methodology.

 It’s not just muddy shoes we should be worried about bringing inside the house.
-Various types of bacteria such as E. coli and fecal matter are commonly found under the soles of our shoes, with different types of germs also potentially clinging onto other items we usually take outside, such as backpacks.
+Various types of bacteria such as E. coli and faecal matter are commonly found under the soles of our shoes, with different types of germs also potentially clinging onto other items we usually take outside, such as backpacks.
 Airborne bacteria are also common, especially in households with pets or with poor ventilation.
 Indeed, our homes can be breeding grounds for microbes, which is why it’s important to have a good disinfectant on hand to keep surfaces clean and your family healthy.
-But, which products are worth stocking up on and which are not?
+But which products are worth stocking up on and which are not?

-Here are the best disinfectants in Australia, as rated by consumers in Canstar Blue’s 2020 review:
+Here are the best disinfectants in Australia, as rated by consumers in Canstar Blue’s 2021 review:

 When it comes to anything clean, the brand Dettol just rolls of the tongue.
 It provides a large variety of household cleaning products, such as multipurpose sprays, disinfectant wipes, washing machine cleaners, laundry sanitisers, kitchen sprays and bathroom sprays.
 Dettol is also popular for its personal hygiene range, which includes instant hand sanitisers, hand wash, body wash and first aid & antiseptics.
 Dettol products usually check out for anywhere between $3.60 and $5.